bmcc-mmp/mmp460/wordpress/sidebar-underscore.md

 ---
-layout: class
 site: MMP 460 Multimedia Project Lab
 categories: wordpress underscore
-title: Adding an additional sidebar in the Underscore theme
 ---
+## Adding an additional sidebar in the Underscore theme

 - Open functions.php and locate the code: